Feelpath Logo

 Early proof ($300k-$600k)

-The steps of this stage are to run the early learning study in real care and learn whether the system is usable, helpful, and worth deeper study.
+The steps of this stage are to run the early learning study in real-world therapy settings and learn whether Feelpath is usable, helpful, and worth deeper study.

-• recruit and support a small number of therapist partners
+• recruit and support a small number of therapist collaborators

-• run the early learning study in routine care
+• run the early learning study in routine therapy settings

-• therapist and client interviews about workflow, trust, and usefulness
+• interview therapists and clients about workflow, trust, and usefulness

 • collect workflow, usability, engagement, and feedback data